Skip to content

 Key Takeaways

-The 11 September 2024 draft legislation reforms Australia’s AML/CTF framework, expanding it to high-risk sectors and updating rules for digital currencies.
-It introduces a risk-based approach and enhances AUSTRAC’s powers.
-Businesses must comply by 31 March 2026, with enrollments starting on 31 March 2026.
+The new legislation has reformed Australia’s AML/CTF framework, expanding it to high-risk sectors and updating rules for digital currencies.
+It has introduced a risk-based approach and enhanced AUSTRAC’s powers.
+Newly-regulated businesses have until 1 July 2026 to become compliant, and until 29 July 2026 to enrol with AUSTRAC.

 Frequently Asked Questions

-What are the key changes in the new AML/CTF draft legislation?
+What are the key changes in the new AML/CTF legislation?

 The changes expand the AML/CTF regime to cover real estate professionals, lawyers, accountants, and dealers in precious metals.
 They also update rules for digital currencies and simplify compliance with a focus on risk-based measures.